osisupermoses/Food-App/README.md

 * Firebase Firestore - Authentication and cloud storage

+* Has both User and Admin functionalities (user is for buyers, while admin is for registered stores that want to upload their items for others to buy)

 * Paystack SDK - For making payment

 * Architecture used - Clean Architecture